PostHog/posthog.com/contents/blog/posthog-marketing.md

 - The most read pages in each website section
 - A map view showing website users by country

-This is all pretty straightforward stuff, but it's still very useful to us as a marketing team.
-Recently, for example, we identified a specific tutorial that was getting loads of SEO traffic but was in serious need of updating.
+This is all straightforward stuff, but it's still useful to us as a marketing team.
+Recently, for example, we identified a tutorial that was getting loads of SEO traffic but was in serious need of updating.

 ![website dashboard](../images/blog/posthog-marketing/website-dashboard.png)